donkjr/Dk-DK-COPIER-REPO/README.md

   - Mount and align the phone by:
      - Manually insert the target slide into the projector using the slide arm
      - Insert the phone in its mounting postion
      - Open the phones camera app and verify that the shutter works by pressing the BT shutter release.
+     - Zoom in the camera until the picture nearly fills the viewfinder.
+Leave a small black outline around the target
-Take a test picture of the target slide.
+     - Take a test picture of the target slide.
   - Insure that the slide trays gear is properly in the track and the arm is fully inserted while flush against the front of the tray
   - Do not put the arm at position 1 but rather just in front of the tray fully into the home position.